Drowning Is Silent

-"What it tells me is that almost 100 percent of population believes that drowning is a loud, raucous thing," Foss said.
+"What it tells me is that almost 100% of the population believes that drowning is a loud, raucous thing," Foss said.

 In fact, it took the other kid playing water polo 24 minutes to report to a coach that something was wrong.

 "It's weird no one would notice," Ella reflected.
-"You would think someone would notice, even if you pretend drowning."
+"You would think someone would notice, even if you pretend to drown."